Related Topics:

 515-210-7282

 If you lock yourself out during business hours, Jackson Crossing will provide an unlock service for you.
-The first lock out is at no cost, however, if you lock yourself out during business hours more than once in a year-long period, a $35 fee willl be assessed for the second and for each additional time.
+The first lock out is at no cost, however, if you lock yourself out during business hours more than once in a year-long period, a $35 fee will be assessed for the second and for each additional time.
 This means, that if someone formerly occupying your apartment has locked themselves out in the current year, even though this is your first time locking yourself out, you are still responsible for any fees incurred.

 In the event of fire, crime or a medical emergency, students should call 911.
 Students may also call the Center Director once the emergency is reported and the student is in a safe location.

 The student apartments are available only for students who are attending the Iowa Blindness Empowerment and Independence Center on at least a half-time basis.
 Students leaving the Center must immediately relinquish their space in the student apartments, and must take all personal belongings, including their industrial arts project, with them.
 Any item or industrial arts project left behind becomes the property of the Department for the Blind.
 Students must leave the apartment in as clean a condition as it was when they first arrived.
-In addition, they must make arrangements with the post office for having their mail forwarded before leaving.
+In addition, they must make arrangements with the post office to have their mail forwarded before leaving.

 What to bring with you